 To stop leakage, hang the devices in a less-than-breezy area and stow them away in rough conditions.
 Mop up spills with a sponge and hot water at least once a week, and check that the parts are tightened.
 While you’re at it, dump the old nectar and refill with a fresh, room-temperature mixture to keep the food pure and healthy.
 In warm weather, change the filler twice per week.

 Some hummingbird feeders are equipped with moats to drown ants that climb down onto them.
-If your feeders don’t have this feature, you can buy attachable ant guards that trap the invaders in either water or another substance like petroleum jelly.
+If your feeders don’t have this feature, you can buy attachable ant guards that trap the invaders.

 Bee guards are less deadly, shielding the nectar reservoir from the insects.
 But if the feeder is covered in sugar water, barring bees from the drinking hole won’t do much good—so the guards aren’t a substitute for consistent cleaning.
 If you’re still having infestation issues, avoid feeders with yellow decor, as bees are attracted to the sunny color.